“Jes’ talkn’ about old leather boots, worn and weathered.”

 Vintage leather ‘n lace.

 Would you call these old shoes collectibles?
-Unappealing to some no doubt.
-Very appealing to me.
-I have collected a few pairs now.
+Unappealing to some no doubt but very appealing to me.
+I have collected these few pairs.

 Rich and textured.